-Solution: I answer this fear by again going back to the Exodus story.
+Solution: I answer this fear by again going back to the exodus story.
 The Israelites were overworked slaves struggling to make bricks without straw once Moses got involved.
 Imagine how tired and feeble some of them were.
 Yet, all of Israel was freed, not just the young or healthy.
 Even with the normal share of elderly people in a nation, not one of them was feeble or faltered during the march (Ps 105:37).
-Exodus does not mention that anyone was healed for the trip, but it's hard to imagine that God did not do something so that no one was left behind or had to die from the arduous desert march.
+The Book of Exodus does not mention that anyone was healed for the trip, but it's hard to imagine that God did not do something so that no one was left behind or had to die from the arduous desert march.

 One thing I know for sure about our coming exodus is that we will have healings.
 As mentioned above, we will have up to 144,000 prophets throughout the world at that time.
 When Jesus sent out their forerunners, the 12 and the “72” they were commanded to preach, cast out demons and heal.
 We see the 144,000 in Revelation 7 and 14 sealed with the name of God and protection.
 Joel 2 mentions the pouring out of the spirit in connection with the coming of the blood moon cosmic disturbances.
 Peter quoted that very passage on the day of Pentecost when the spirit was poured out on that generation.
 You can read about all the healings that followed throughout the Book of Acts.
 Given all of this, it is safe to expect that if you need a healing because you are too old or too afflicted by the “diseases of Egypt” (Dt 7:15) in order to comply with the command to flee Babylon (Rev 18:10), you will have it.
 God is consistent, merciful and reasonable.

 I remember clearly when I first heard the rumors of concentration camps and guillotines along with the red and blue lists being readied to determine which "troublemaker" citizens would meet their end through them.
-It was when I came in contact with the information of Pamela Schuffert in 2001.
+It was when I came in contact with Pamela Schuffert in 2001.
 She said concentration camps were being prepared throughout the country for a future "American Holocaust" for American citizens just as was done to the Jewish people in WWII by Hitler.
 I have come in constant contact with people afraid of these camps ever since.

 Similar to this rumor are the rumors that "martial law" was coming in the U.S.A.
 Once sprung, this would result in the closing of borders and restriction of all travel.
 Presumably nobody would be able to leave America even if they wanted to, even if was the end times.